 Predict Test Set¶

-Predict on the test set and you are all set to make the submission !
+Time for the moment of truth!
+Predict on test set and time to make the submission.

 Save the prediction to csv¶